By Hugh Edwards & Rob Bee

 Nuendo is Steinberg’s answer to Pro Tools HD and contains all the features of Cubase – and a lot more.
 But it’s designed for professional post-production and is overkill for Voice Artists – Cubase will do you just fine!

-Ableton comes bundled with various pieces of hardware and whereas it will record audio it’s designed to be an electronic music tool, and as such its audio editing capability is negligible.
+Ableton comes bundled with various pieces of hardware, and whereas it will record audio, it’s designed to be an electronic music tool, and as such, its audio editing capability is negligible.

 Well, Now I’m Confused!
 How Do I Choose The Right Voiceover Software For Me?